owl-project/NVISII/examples/readme.md

 ## 1.simple_scene.py
 This shows a sphere on top of a mirror floor.
-You should see how to set up a simple scene with visii, the light is provided by the dome.
+You should see how to set up a simple scene with nvisii, the light is provided by the dome.

 ## 2.random_scene.py